Why Should I Use a VPN?

 What VPN should I use?

 Not every VPN service is reliable, effective or even trustworthy, so it pays to do your research.
-To get started, check out this list of the Best VPN services available.
-It looks at the most trusted services on the market and breaks down their strengths, weaknesses, features, capabilities and prices.
+To get started, we recommend you check out our list of the best VPN services.
+We looked at the most trusted services on the market and broke down their strengths, weaknesses, features, capabilities and prices.

 If you're not ready to pay for a premium service, free options exist.
-But proceed with caution: free VPNs aren't always to be trusted.
+But proceed with caution: free VPN services come with a variety of restrictions and often have dodgy data logs policies.

 Summary of Digg's why should I use a VPN

-If you want to browse the web securely and privately, a VPN is one of the biggest upgrades to your experience you can get.
-VPNs can help you protect your personal information and avoid location-based restrictions.
+If you want to browse the web securely and privately, a VPN is one of the biggest upgrades to your experience that you can get.
+VPNs can help you protect your personal data and avoid location-based restrictions.

 Whether through an app, a browser or an add-on, the benefits of VPN services are worth considering for anyone who frequents the internet.